-In order to protect the trust from a lawsuit, the trustee may prefer that the beneficiary own the vehicle or if he or she is not a licensed driver, have a family member own the vehicle.
-While allowing a family member to own the vehicle may give the appearance of using first party trust assets for the benefit of another, the trustee may be able to justify using trust monies to purchase a vehicle that is to be titled in the name of another family member by the limitation of liability of the trust's "deep pockets."
-Another option is to have the trust own the vehicle and obtain umbrella insurance for the added risk of a legal claim against the trust in the event that an accident should occur.
+In order to protect the trust from a lawsuit, the trustee may prefer that the beneficiary own the car and if he or she is not a licensed driver, have a family member own the vehicle.
+While allowing a family member to own the car may give the appearance of using first party trust assets for the benefit of another, the trustee may be able to justify using trust monies to purchase a vehicle which is to be titled in the name of another family member by the limitation of liability of the trust's "deep pocket".
+Another option is to have the trust own the vehicle and obtain umbrella insurance for the added risk of a legal claim against the trust in the event of an accident should occur.

-There is no one solution to providing adequate transportation for the beneficiary of a first party special needs trust, but the trustee needs to be aware of the conflict of buying a vehicle using trust assets and allowing other family members to use the vehicle for their personal use.
-The trustee also has an obligation to investigate the driving record of the family member who is to be entrusted with the car.
-If the family member has a poor driving history and is unreliable and untrustworthy, the trustee may want to purchase a subscription taxi service or another contracted transportation service rather than using trust funds to purchase a vehicle for daily use.
-The cost for a contracted transportation service may be higher than owning a vehicle and the convenience less, but in some cases, it may be the only prudent option.
+There is no one solution to providing adequate transportation for the beneficiary of a first party special needs trust, but the trustee needs to be aware of the conflict of buying a car using trust assets and allowing other family members to use the car for their personal use.
+The trustee also has an obligation to investigate the driving records of the family member who is to be entrusted with the car.
+If the family member has a poor driving history, is unreliable and untrustworthy, the trustee may want to purchase subscription taxi service or other contracted transportation services rather than using trust funds to purchase a vehicle for daily use.
+The cost for contracted transportation services may be higher than owning a vehicle and the convenience less but in some cases, it may be the only prudent option.

 Paying credit card bills is always complicated and creates risk for the trustee.
 This is true if from a third party trust as well as a first party trust.
 With a first party trust, the trustee must ensure and retain documentation that the billing entries are for the sole benefit of the beneficiary and not for other family members.
-This is especially critical when the credit card is not in the trust's or beneficiary's name but is in the parent's or another family member's name.
+This is especially critical when the credit card is not in the trust's name but is in the parent's or other family member's name.
 The trustee needs to ask for receipts and document that the charges were for the beneficiary.

-A frequently asked question is whether the trust can pay for birthday, holiday or wedding presents for other family members when the beneficiary has been invited to a celebration.
+A frequent question asked is if the trust can pay for birthday, Christmas or wedding presents for other family members when the beneficiary has been invited to a celebration.
 While purchasing gifts for others in these circumstances from a third party trust is allowed, it is NOT allowable under the sole benefit rule of a first party special needs trust.

 The trustee of a first party trust is faced with a challenge when the beneficiary has a legal obligation to pay child support or alimony.
-Unfortunately, paying child support or alimony with funds in a first party special needs trust may violate the sole benefit rule.
+Unfortunately, paying child support or alimony with funds in a first part special needs trust may violate the sole benefit rule.
 The trustee can pay for legal fees to petition the court to stop or reduce the payments due to change in circumstances.
-In some cases, the amount may be reduced so the alimony or child support payments can be made from the beneficiary's own resources and/or income.
+In some cases the amount may be reduced so the alimony or child support payments can be made from the beneficiary's own resources and or income.
 In other cases, the child support may be reduced to the amount the child is receiving from SSA benefits under the disabled parent's work.